AdaCore/spark2014/docs/lrm/source/packages.rst

 abstraction is said to be *optionally refinable* at the point of the subprogram body.

-See section :ref:`global-aspects` regarding how the rules given in this section apply to protected operations and to task bodies.
+See section :ref:`Global Aspects` regarding how the rules given in this section apply to protected operations and to task bodies.

 The Refined_Global aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Refined_Global and the ``aspect_definition``
-shall follow the grammar of ``global_specification`` in :ref:`global-aspects`.
+shall follow the grammar of ``global_specification`` in :ref:`Global Aspects`.

 .. centered:: **Static Semantics**

-1. The static semantics are as for those of the Global aspect given in :ref:`global-aspects`.
+1. The static semantics are as for those of the Global aspect given in :ref:`Global Aspects`.
 [Differences between these two aspects for one subprogram stem from differences in state abstraction visibility between the points where the two aspects are specified.]